-In May 2021, a small pilot of 20 students participated in a one and a half-day virtual work-related learning event delivered via Microsoft Teams.
+In May 2021, a small pilot of 20 students participated in a one and a half day virtual work-related learning event delivered via Microsoft Teams to enhance placement experience.

 Key benefits and outcomes